T

 neighborhood

-• Start early to avoid crowds and enjoy the quiet streets.
+• Start early to enjoy the quieter streets before the crowds.

-• Look for the Stavropoleos Monastery hidden in a courtyard.
+• Look for the Stavropoleos Monastery hidden within the Old Town.

 2. Midday